 BE 1.
 Frontiers in Bioengineering.
 1 unit; second term.
 A weekly seminar series by Caltech faculty providing an introduction to research directions in the field of bioengineering.
 Graded pass/fail.
-Instructor: Pierce.
+Instructor: Staff.

 FS/BE 5.
 Freshman Seminar: Introduction to Biomechanics.
 6 units (2-0-4); third term.
-Prerequisite: None.
+Freshmen only; limited enrollment.
 This course is an introduction to the application of engineering principles from solid and fluid mechanics to the study of biological systems.
 The course emphasizes the organismal, rather than the molecular, level of complexity.
 It draws on a wide array of biological phenomena from animals and plants, and is not intended as a technical introduction to medically related biomechanics.
 Topics include scaling and heuristic modeling of biological systems; fundamental properties of biological solids and fluids; viscoelasticity; drag and locomotion; biological pumps; and biology-inspired engineering.
 Textbook: Life’s Devices: The Physical World of Animals and Plants by Steven Vogel.
-Offered in alternate years; not offered 2012-2013.
-Freshman Seminar course.
-Instructor: Dabiri
+Offered in alternate years; not offered 2013–14.

 BE 98.
 Undergraduate Research in Bioengineering.
 Variable units, as arranged with the advising faculty member; first, second, third terms.
 Undergraduate research with a written report at the end of each term; supervised by a Caltech faculty member, or coadvised by a Caltech faculty member and an external researcher.
 Graded pass/fail.
 Instructor: Staff.

-EE/BE 166.
+EE/BE/MedE 166.
 Optical Methods for Biomedical Imaging and Diagnosis.
-9 units (3-1-5); first term.
+9 units (3-1-5); second term.
 Prerequisite: EE 151 or equivalent.
 Topics include Fourier optics, scattering theories, shot noise limit, energy transitions associated with fluorescence, phosphorescence, and Raman emissions.
 Study of coherent anti-Stokes Raman spectroscopy (CARS), second harmonic generation and near-field excitation.
-Scattering, absorption, fluorescence, and other optical properties of biological tissues and the changes in these properties during cancer progression, burn injury, etc. Specific optical technologies employed for biomedical research and clinical applications: optical coherence tomography, Raman spectroscopy, photon migration, acousto-optics (and opto-acoustics) imaging, two photon fluorescence microscopy, and second- and third-harmonic microscopy.
+Scattering, absorption, fluorescence, and other optical properties of biological tissues and the changes in these properties during cancer progression, burn injury, etc. Specific optical technologies employed for biomedical research and clinical applications: optical coherence tomography, Raman spectroscopy, photon migration, acousto-optics (and opto-acoustics) imaging, two-photon fluorescence microscopy, and second- and third-harmonic microscopy.
 Instructor: Yang.
 Offered in alternate years; not offered 2013–14.

 BE 167.
 Research Topics in Bioengineering.
 1 unit; first term.
 Introduction to current research in Caltech bioengineering labs.
 Graded Pass/Fail.
-Instructor: Pierce.
+Instructor: Staff.

 BE 168.
 Reading the Bioengineering Literature.
 4 units (1-0-3); second term.
-Prerequisite: None.
+Prerequisites: None.
 Participants will read, discuss, and critique papers on diverse topics within the bioengineering literature.
 Enrollment limited to 10 students; undergraduates with instructor’s permission.
 Instructor: Winfree.
 Offered in alternate years; not offered 2013–14.

-EE/BE 185.
+EE/BE/MedE 185.
 MEMS Technology and Devices.
 9 units (3-0-6); third term.
 Prerequisites: APh/EE 9 ab, or instructor's permission.
 Micro-electro-mechanical systems (MEMS) have been broadly used for biochemical, medical, RF, and lab-on-a-chip applications.
 This course will cover both MEMS technologies (e.g., micro- and nanofabrication) and devices.
 For example, MEMS technologies include anisotropic wet etching, RIE, deep RIE, micro/nano molding and advanced packaging.
 This course will also cover various MEMS devices used in microsensors and actuators.
-Examples will include pressure sensors, accelerometers, gyros, FR filters, digital mirrors, microfluidics, micro total-analysis system, biomedical implants, etc. Instructor: Tai.
+Examples will include pressure sensors, accelerometers, gyros, FR filters, digital mirrors, microfluidics, micro total-analysis system, biomedical implants, etc. Not offered 2013–14.

-BE/EE 189 ab.
+BE/EE/MedE 189 ab.
 Design and Construction of Biodevices.
 12 units (3-6-3) a = third term; 9 units (0-9-0) b = first term.
-Prerequisites: ACM 95 ab (for BE/EE 189 a); BE/EE 189 a (for BE/EE 189 b).
-Second term, students will design and implement biosensing systems, including a pulse monitor, a pulse oximeter, and a real-time polymerase-chain-reaction incubator.
+Prerequisites: ACM 95 ab (for BE/EE/MedE 189 a); BE/EE/MedE 189 a (for BE/EE/MedE 189 b).
+Part a, students will design and implement biosensing systems, including a pulse monitor, a pulse oximeter, and a real-time polymerase-chain-reaction incubator.
 Students will learn to program in LABVIEW.
-Third term is a student-initiated design project requiring instructor’s permission for enrollment.
+Part b is a student-initiated design project requiring instructor’s permission for enrollment.
 Enrollment is limited to 24 students.
-BE/EE 189 a is an option requirement; third term is not.
+BE/EE/MedE 189 a is an option requirement; BE/EE/MedE 189 b is not.
 Instructor: Yang.
 BE/EE/MedE 189 a not offered 2013–14.